Hamza-ye/snt-docs/documentation/docs/database/index.md

 ## IRS Database structure documenting

-The provided SQL schema outlines a database structure designed to support the management and tracking of National Malaria Control Program (NMCP) campaigns, currently specifically focusing on Indoor Residual Spraying (IRS).
+The provided SQL schema outlines a database structure designed to support the management and tracking of National Malaria Control Program (NMCP) campaigns such as ITNs, IRS, AMD and other.
 Here's a detailed description of the database schema based on the revised comments:

 ### Overview